 Stilles Örtchen (smallest room, literally silent room, in former days often a room with two or more places were secret business was negotiated while doing your business.
 If you ask me, it is not always as silent as you wish it to be.
 As long as it finally comes out in the end its ok.

-It is said that is was in another smallest room where the most important thought flashed through Martin Luther’s mind: Not good deeds are needed to get God’s grace but only the belief in God.
+It is said that is was in another smallest room where the most important thought flashed through Martin Luther’s mind: Not good deeds, self-mortification or letters of indulgence (good for other purposes here) are needed to get God’s grace but only the belief in God.

 Good that Clemens August could not see what I was doing.

 Armory and horse stables